Ashok0/SystemShock-UEVR/README.md

 **Pressing *LT* no longer activates Interact mode!**
 If **LT** is not working for you, you may be in a crouched state.
 Press **X** to toggle crouching off.
 Interact mode is disabled when you are crouched as the cursor only works properly in VR at a standing height.

+**I tried walking forward and I appear to be stuck or frozen in place!**
+I have been unable to find the root cause of this behavior, but sprinting (press Left Stick forward) will allow you to move again.

-**When I load a saved game, my body is floating in space far away from my arms!** Press **L3+R3** to bring up the UEVR overlay, select the "Camera" tab, and set the "Camera Offset" values to: 0.0 | 0.0 | 0.0
+**When I load a saved game, my body is floating in space far away from my arms!**
+Press **L3+R3** to bring up the UEVR overlay, select the "Camera" tab, and set the "Camera Offset" values to: 0.0 | 0.0 | 0.0

-**My game crashes to the desktop with a "LowLevelFatalError" message!** Performing a clean install of System Shock will resolve the issue.
+**My game crashes to the desktop with a "LowLevelFatalError" message!**
+Performing a clean install of System Shock will resolve the issue.

 **My weapons are invisible!** This issue can occur when using an older flat saved game in VR.
 Restarting the game with a clean saved game will resolve the issue.